Kwanjk/tmdb-supervised-learning/README.md

 - long-term content licensing

-📊 Dataset Overview
+# 📊 Dataset Overview

-The dataset was built programmatically using the TMDB API, collecting metadata for 200 high-engagement films, each tagged with:
+The dataset was created programmatically using the TMDB API, collecting metadata for **200 films**, including:

+### Audience Metrics

 - vote_average